 Under the Securities Lending Policy approved by the Board, in the event that KFA determines that a loaned security would otherwise remain on loan on the record date for voting or exercising a consent with respect to such security and the matters involved would have a material effect on the applicable Fund's investment in the loaned securities, KFA will exercise its best efforts to vote proxies on the securities loaned, either by terminating the loan or by entering into an alternative arrangement with the borrower of the securities in time to be able to cast such vote or to exercise such consent.
-This assessment would be based on a quantitative/qualitative materiality assessment.
+This assessment would be based on a quantitative/qualitative materiality assessment and agreed on by both the Compliance Team and the Investment Team recorded.